bking3372/Home-Sales-and-Weather-Analysis/README.md

-# An Analysis of the Relationships between Home Sales and Weather Patterns
+# An Analysis of the Relationship between Home Sales and Weather Patterns

 This was a team effort with the following members:  Katie Harris, Betsy King, Wenbo Sun, James Shin